Gram Negative Bacteria

 Gram- Bacterial Cell Wall Structure

-Nearly all types of bacteria have a cell wall containing structural chemical components that are unique to bacterial cells.
-The rigid structure of the bacterial cell wall is due to securely linked peptidoglycan monomers that surround the cytoplasmic membrane, giving these prokaryotic cells shape and protection.
+Nearly all types of bacteria have a cell wall containing peptidoglycan, a chemical unique to bacteria.
+The rigid structure of the bacterial cell wall is due to securely linked peptidoglycan molecules that surround the plasma membrane, giving these prokaryotes

-Peptidoglycan: From the peptidoglycan inwards nearly all bacterial cells are very similar.
-Going further out, the bacterial
+Peptidoglycan: From the peptidoglycan inwards bacterial cells are very similar.
+Going further out, the bacterial world divides into two

 Gram-negative Bacterial Cell Wall

-world divides into two major classes: Gram positive (Gram +) and Gram negative (Gram -).
-The cell walls of Gram - bacteria are more chemically complex, thinner and less compact, with peptidoglycan comprising only 5 – 20% of the cell wall.
+The cell walls of Gram- bacteria are more chemically complex, thinner and less compact, with peptidoglycan comprising only 5 – 20% of the structure.

 LPS Membrane: In gram-negative bacteria, peptidoglycan is not the outermost layer of the cell wall.
 Gram- cells have an additional, external membrane, similar to the plasma membrane, but less permeable and composed of lipopolysaccharides (LPS); a harmful substance classified as an endotoxin.